The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Whether a dividend is taxable in the UK depends on the circumstances of the individual and whether the dividend is paid by a UK resident company or an overseas resident company.

-An individual who is resident and domiciled or deemed domiciled in the UK is taxable on his worldwide income (and gains) in the tax year in which these are received and
+An individual who is resident and domiciled or deemed domiciled in the UK is taxable on his worldwide income (and gains) in the tax year in which these

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.